localhoct/bot-lock/README.md

-# bot-lock
+# Lock Pv to Channel :)

-Pwer By Python-Pyrogram
+Powered By Python-Pyrogram

-Robot Cli
+Edit `config.ini` file  put you api id & api hash (you can get from my.telegram.org)